 According to Foster & Brown (2014), the papers that have examined sea level data to estimate the pattern of acceleration and deceleration proposing cyclic or quasi-periodic variations "contain technical problems which call their results into question".
-In this way, the authors try to make unclear what is otherwise very evident, defocusing the debate from the striding differences from the pattern predicted by the IPCC climate models and the actual measurements at the tide gauges.
+In this way, the authors try to make unclear what is otherwise very evident, defocusing the debate from the

-The existence of natural, multi-decadal oscillations up to a quasi-60 years is a very wellknown feature of sea levels.
-As evidenced by Carter et al, 2014, all the climate-related phenomena, including the sea-level, change through time in a non-stationary way, and exhibit repetitive (though not exactly regular) patterns of behavior decadal and multi-decadal periods.
-Changes in the rate of global sea-level are, for example, known to be influenced by a 50-60 year rhythm related to oceanic internal variability e.g., Pacific Decadal Oscillation, PDO; Atlantic Meridional Oscillation, AMO (e.g. Holgate, 2007; Chambers, Merrifield & Nerem, 2012; Marcos, Tsimplis & Calafat, 2012; Soon & Legates, 2013; Parker, Saad Saleem & Lawson, 2013).
-Long period tidal constituents (the 18.6 lunar nodal cycle, for example) also exert an influence on sea-level height (e.g. Pugh, 2004; Yndestad, Turrell & Ozhigin, 2008).
+The existence of natural, multi-decadal oscillations up to a guasi-60 years is a very wellknown feature of sea levels.
+As evidenced by Carter et al (2014), all the climate-related phenomena, including the sea-level, change through time in a non-stationary way, and exhibit repetitive (though not exactly regular) patterns of behavior decadal and multi-decadal periods.
+Changes in the rate of global sea-level are, for example, known to be influenced by a 50-60 year rhythm related to oceanic internal variability e.g., Pacific Decadal Oscillation, PDO; Atlantic Meridional Oscillation, AMO (e.g. Holgate, 2007; Chambers et al, 2012; Marcos, Tsimplis & Calafat, 2012; Soon & Legates, 2013; Parker et al, 2013).
+Long period tidal constituents (the 18.6 lunar nodal cycle, for example) also exert an influence on sealevel height (e.g. Pugh, 2004; Yndestad et al. 2008).
 Morner (2013) discusses the influence of the Helios sphere and the Earth magnetosphere on the climate on Earth.
-The solar-planetary beat has a 60-years cycle.
+The solarplanetary beat has a 60-years cycle.
 The Earth's rate of rotation has a 60-years Length of Day (the standard method to measure the Earth's rate of rotation) cycle.
 The Global temperature has a 60 years cycle.
 The North Atlantic circulation has a 60 years cycle.
-The 60-years cycle recorded in solar activity and earth rotation affect the oceanic circulation, the temperatures and the sea levels.
+The 60-years cycle recorded in solar activity and earth rotation affects the oceanic circulation, the temperatures and the sea levels.